 Verse by Verse Commentary

 - Verse 20 – To us this does not come as a surprise because we have read a lot in the Bible about the hypocrisy of the Pharisees.
 But put yourself into the shoes of Jesus’ listeners.
 They were raised up to believe that the Pharisees were the most spiritual, the most religious, and the most holy people.
 They were proper and well groomed and their clothing was proper and clean.
-The Pharisees were dignified and well educated.
-At any time they could recite a wonderful greeting and blessing to share with neighbors or passers by on the road.
-Experts in knowledge of the Scriptures, they could recite long sections of the Old Testament.
+The Pharisees were dignified and well-educated.
+At any time they could recite a wonderful greeting and blessing to share with neighbors or passers-by on the road.
+Experts in the knowledge of the Scriptures could recite long sections of the Old Testament.
 Ask them virtually any question about those Scriptures and they would be sure to give a complete and very convincing sounding answer.
 You would never hear them answer, “I don’t know,” to a question.
 Virtually everyone in society recognized that they were indeed the most righteous and most religious people.
 But now Jesus says that their righteousness is not enough.
 He says that you would have to be more righteous than them to enter heaven.
 How would the crowds have felt?
 They would have been shocked.
 Beyond that, they would have felt hopeless.
 If even the Pharisees couldn’t make it, what hope did they have?
 And in the coming verses Jesus goes even further to show that no one can possibly meet God’s standards.
 In fact, I believe that is Jesus’ point.
 I believe He wanted them to come to the realization that they were completely hopeless to achieve this standard on their own and for that knowledge to motivate them to turn to God and beg for help.

 - In verses 21-24 we learn many important lessons: